ICB Certificate in

 What you will need

-The Sage software required for the course will be provided online.
-Assessments for this course are also provided online so students will require internet access and IT equipment to allow them to complete the course.
+Assessments for this course are provided online so students will require internet access and IT equipment and to allow them to complete the course.

 What you need to know

 Please note that your Registration Fee and the first year of your Subscription to the ICB are included in the cost of the course.
-Registered candidates are required to pay a discounted fee of £21 for the B3 exam.
+Registered candidates are required to pay a discounted fee of £21 for each B1 and B2 exam attempt.
+This is not covered by the College Fee Waiver.

 For more information about job opportunities, salaries and employment rates in this industry, visit the Career Coach website.